Can it be Fixed with PDR? A Complete Guide to Paintless Dent Repair

 Can My Dent be Fixed with PDR?

-If your vehicle has sustained a nasty dent, whether it’s a parking lot scar or a dent from an accident, there’s a good chance it can be repaired with PDR.
-Most minor dents can be repaired by the dent repair experts at Dented so long as the paint is still intact, and the dent isn’t too complex in nature.
+If your vehicle has sustained a nasty dent, whether it’s a parking lot ding or an accident-related dent, there’s a good chance it can be repaired with PDR.
+Most minor dents can be repaired by the dent repair experts at Dented, so long as the paint is still intact and the dent isn’t too complex in nature.
 Since paintless dent repair can remove 80-90% of dents, it is the best way to get a dent out of your car.

-If we can access the area behind the dent, we can often massage out the dent with the Paintless Dent Repair process.
-The best thing about PDR is that we do not need to add body filler, need to repaint, or even disturb your vehicle’s factory paint during the repair process.
-Because of this, PDR is also far less time consuming than the traditional dent repair process where a body panel is sanded down, body filler is added, and the panel is repainted.
+If we can access the area behind the dent, we can often massage it out using Paintless Dent Repair.
+The best thing about PDR is that we do not need to add body filler, repaint, or disturb your vehicle’s factory paint during the repair process.
+Because of this, PDR is also far less time-consuming than the traditional dent repair process, which involves sanding the body panel, applying body filler, and repainting it.

-If you want to have your vehicle dent free for a fraction of the cost and in less time, the paintless dent repair process is a great way to restore your vehicle’s body panels.
-Most Paintless dent repairs can be done for much less money than repainting and traditional repairs and can be completed in less than a day!
+If you want to keep your vehicle dent-free for a fraction of the cost and in less time, paintless dent repair is a great way to restore your vehicle’s body panels.
+Most Paintless dent repairs cost much less than repainting or traditional repairs and can be completed in less than a day!

-We understand that many of you still have questions about the paintless dent repair process, so we have created an in-depth guide to answer many of the PDR questions you may have.
+We understand that many of you still have questions about the paintless dent repair process, so we have created an in-depth guide to answer them.
 After reading this, you will have a better understanding of the repair process and whether or not your vehicle can be repaired with PDR.

 How to fix car dents of different shapes with PDR?

 Every dent is unique in some way.
-No two vehicles have the exact same shape, and no two objects or other vehicles that could cause damage to your vehicle have exactly the same shape.
-Because of this, we see a wide variety of dents in all shapes and sizes.
+No two vehicles have the same shape, and no two objects or other vehicles that could cause damage to your vehicle have exactly the same shape.
+As a result, we see a wide variety of dents in all shapes and sizes.

 Dent Complexity

 An important part of paintless dent repair and determining if the process can repair your dent is assessing the complexity of the dent itself.
-A more complex dent means that it is more difficult to repair.
+A more complex dent is more challenging to repair.
 There are a few different factors to consider:

 Creasing in the Dent

-If the dent is creased, it means that it may not be able to repair with PDR.
-Although there are many skilled PDR technicians in the world, creases make it difficult to restore the body panel to its regular shape.
+If the dent is creased, it may not be repairable with PDR.
+Although there are many skilled PDR technicians worldwide, creases make it challenging to restore the body panel to its original shape.
 A good example of dent complexity and how creasing affects the dent repair process is squeezing a pop can or pop bottle.

 Think of it this way.
 When you squeeze a pop can or pop bottle, it will leave a dent.
-If the dent you leave in it is round and smooth, you can normally manipulate the can or bottle with your hands and easily squeeze out the dent to return it to its original shape.
+If the dent you leave in it is round and smooth, you can usually hold the can or bottle with your hands and squeeze it back to its original shape.

 The same theory applies to your vehicle.
 Although different materials are often used, and automotive paint has different properties and elasticity, a round dent is easier to pop out, and creasing will make it difficult.

-Most PDR technicians have specialty tools, picks, hammers, and equipment that make it possible to remove some dents with mild creasing, but these dents usually need to be repaired with the traditional dent repair process as the paint will need to be disturbed, and body filler will need to be applied.
+Most PDR technicians have specialty tools, picks, hammers, and equipment that allow them to remove some dents with mild creasing, but these dents usually need to be repaired with the traditional dent repair process, as the paint will need to be disturbed and body filler applied.
 In some extreme cases, the panel may even need to be replaced.

 The Depth of the Dent

-Another important consideration is the depth of the dent itself in your vehicle.
-Dents that are shallower are often easier to repair than deeper dents.
-Given that more of the vehicle’s body panel will be affected by a deeper dent, it can limit it’s repairability and the integrity of the vehicle’s body panel as well.
+Another important consideration is the depth of the dent in your vehicle.
+Shallower dents are often easier to repair than deeper dents.
+Given that more of the vehicle’s body panel will be affected by a deeper dent, it can limit repairability and the panel’s integrity.
 The deeper the dent, the less likely the panel will be to return to its original shape.

 The elastic limit of your vehicle’s paint will also be a determining factor.
-Automotive paint can only flex so much before it begins to crack.
-The elasticity of paint varies from one auto manufacturer to another.
-Some vehicles have different thicknesses and additives in the pain that allow their paint to be more flexible whereas others are more brittle.
-A vehicle with more flexible paint can sustain a deeper and more complex dent without cracking, and a vehicle with more brittle paint and a harder clearcoat will crack sooner when damaged.
+Automotive paint can only flex so much before it cracks.
+The paint elasticity varies from one auto manufacturer to another.
+Some vehicles have different thicknesses and additives in the paint that allow their paint to be more flexibl,e whereas others are more brittle.
+A vehicle with more flexible paint can sustain a deeper, more complex dent without cracking, whereas a vehicle with more brittle paint and a harder clearcoat will crack sooner when damaged.

 PDR technicians are trained to look for stress cracks and other signs that the damage may have exceeded the paint’s elastic limit before repairing your vehicle.
-If the paint is showing signs of cracking, your panel will need to be repainted, and the traditional dent repair process will be needed.
+If the paint shows signs of cracking, your panel will need to be repainted, and the traditional dent repair process will be required.
 It’ll be time to head to an auto body repair shop for that dent!

 Common Causes of Small Dents that can be Removed from a Car with PDR

-The wonderful thing about paintless dent repair is that it can repair a number of different small dents that have been caused by a variety of things.
-It’s by far the quickest and most cost-effective form of small dent repair that exists.
-Some of you may be wondering what types of damage can be repaired with paintless dent repair and what some of the common causes of small dents may be.
+The wonderful thing about paintless dent repair is that it can fix a variety of small dents caused by different things.
+It’s by far the quickest and most cost-effective way to repair small dents.
+Some of you may be wondering what types of damage can be repaired with paintless dent repair and what the common causes of small dents are.
 Almost every vehicle owner will return to their vehicle after parking it somewhere and notice some damage at some point in their lives.
-We’ve created a helpful list of what could cause a dent in your vehicle for you to determine what happened!
+We’ve created a helpful list of potential causes of a dent in your vehicle so you can determine what happened!

 Collisions can be the cause of Small Dents

 Collisions are often the cause of small dents.
-We all know that accidents happen and that vehicles bump into each other sometimes.
+We all know that accidents happen and that vehicles sometimes bump into each other.
 If you see a small dent on your bumper, door, fender, or another body panel on your vehicle, it could have been caused by another vehicle bumping into it.

 Door Dings are a Common Cause of Small Dents

 We’ve all done it before.
 Either you accidentally parked a bit too close to another vehicle, or they did at the grocery store.
 While you’re trying to put your groceries away inside the cab of your vehicle or get inside, you accidentally bump the door of another vehicle.
-In most cases, vehicles have side trim and other things to protect the actual body panels from sustaining damage, In some cases, vehicles do not have them and end up with a nasty dent on the side.
+In most cases, vehicles have side trim and other features to protect the body panels from damage.
+In some cases, vehicles lack them and end up with a nasty dent on the side.

-Door dings have a pretty distinctive shape to them.
-Most doors have a round outer edge that comes into contact with a body panel on your vehicle and will impact your vehicle with a swinging motion.
-The result is a sort of egg or crescent-shaped dent that will also sometimes have a ridge or mild crease on the inside.
+Door dings have a pretty distinctive shape.
+Most doors have a round outer edge that contacts a body panel on your vehicle, which can cause your vehicle to swing.
+The result is a sort of egg- or crescent-shaped dent that sometimes has a ridge or mild crease on the inside.

 Hail Damage can be Repaired with Paintless Dent Repair

-During the rainy season, PDR technicians are usually kept pretty busy thanks to the many hail damage repairs that need to be made.
-Hail damage normally affects the horizontal body panels on a vehicle.
-When hail falls from the sky, it will commonly leave tiny dents on the hood, the roof, the trunk, the tops of the fenders, and quarter panels on your vehicle.
+During the rainy season, PDR technicians are usually kept pretty busy with the many hail-damage repairs.
+Hail damage affects the horizontal body panels on a vehicle, typically.
+When hail falls from the sky, it often leaves tiny dents on the hood, roof, trunk, tops of the fenders, and quarter panels of your vehicle.

-Bigger hailstones falling from the sky means that there are likely bigger dents in your vehicle.
-In some cases, the sides of your vehicle can even be damaged by hail as well if there are heavy winds during a hail storm.
-Strong blowing winds can cause the side of the vehicle facing the wind to be hail damaged and also require hail damage repair.
+Bigger hailstones falling from the sky mean that there are likely bigger dents in your vehicle.
+In some cases, the sides of your vehicle can even be damaged by hail if there are heavy winds during a hailstorm.
+Strong blowing winds can cause the side of the vehicle facing the wind to be hail-damaged and also require hail damage repair.

 The main thing to consider with hail damage is the size and quantity of the dents that your vehicle has sustained in a hail storm.
-If the hailstones are large enough, they can actually create dents that are too big or too complex to be repaired by the paintless dent repair process.
+If the hailstones are large enough, they can create dents that are too large or too complex to repair with paintless dent repair.

 Because most hailstones are round in nature, they leave a dent in your vehicle that is similar to what would be caused by a golf ball.
-There is often no impact scratching from hailstones because they are smooth, but PDR technicians will need to ensure that there is no stress cracking in your vehicles paint as a deeper dent could exceed the elastic limit of your paint.
-As long as there is no cracking and the area behind the body panel can be accessed, a small dent from hail damage can normally be repaired.
+There is often no impact from scratching from hailstones because they are smooth, but PDR technicians will need to ensure that there is no stress cracking in your vehicle’s paint, as a deeper dent could exceed the elastic limit of your paint.
+As long as there is no cracking and the area behind the body panel can be accessed, a small hail-damage dent can usually be repaired.
 PDR is one of the best options available for hail damage repair.

 Small Dents Caused by Sports Accidents

-Another common cause of dents in vehicles is sporting accidents.
-We’ve all seen it happen in the movies before, a kid hits a baseball out of the park, someone’s aim is off with a golf shot, and some kind of sports ball lands on a vehicle and damages it.
+Another common cause of vehicle dents is sports accidents.
+We’ve all seen it happen in the movies before: a kid hits a baseball out of the park, someone’s aim is off with a golf shot, and a sports ball lands on a vehicle and damages it.
 In the spring and summer during sports season, this happens quite often.

 Things like basketballs, baseballs, soccer balls, golf balls, and more can leave dents in your vehicle when they fly off course.
-Luckily, the dents caused by these sporting accidents are often minor and shallow round dents that can be repaired by the paintless dent repair process.
+Luckily, the dents caused by these sporting accidents are often minor, shallow, and round, and can be repaired through paintless dent repair.

-When sporting balls come into contact with your vehicle, they often just create a round rent with no impact scratching.
-In some extreme cases, golf balls can leave more severe dents, but it is unlikely.
-If your vehicle’s factory paint is not showing any signs of cracking at the area behind the dent can be accessed by a PDR technician, these small dents can often be removed, and your vehicle will look good as new!
+When sporting balls come into contact with your vehicle, they often create a round dent with no impact or scratching.
+In extreme cases, golf balls can leave deeper dents, but this is unlikely.
+If your vehicle’s factory paint shows no signs of cracking in the area behind the dent accessible to a PDR technician, these small dents can often be removed, leaving your vehicle looking good as new!

 Other Things That Cause Small Dents in Vehicles

-There are many other things that can cause small dents in your vehicle.
+Many other things can cause small dents in your vehicle.
 Things like falling objects, like an apple falling from a tree or something dropped from a roof can cause dents on your vehicle’s horizontal body panes.
 Even incidents as mundane as a shopping cart in a mall parking lot bumping into your vehicle or a child riding their bike into your vehicle can cause small dents.

-Regardless of what causes the dent in your vehicle, so long as the dent is not too severe, the paint is intact, and the area behind the body panel can be accessed by the PDR technician, the small dents in your vehicle can be repaired by the paintless dent repair process.
+Regardless of what caused the dent in your vehicle, so long as the dent is not too severe, the paint is intact, and the PDR technician can access the area behind the body panel, the paintless dent repair process can repair the small dents.

-How Paintless Dent Repair works for Body Panels?
+How does Paintless Dent Repair work for Body Panels?

 Hoods can be fixed with Paintless Dent Repair

-Generally speaking, most alloy and sheet metal hoods can be repaired with the PDR process.
-Seeing as most hoods can either be easily removed from the vehicle and the liner can be removed from the hood, PDR technicians can easily access the area underneath your hood to pop out dents.
+Generally, most alloy and sheet-metal hoods can be repaired using the PDR process.
+Since most hoods can be easily removed from the vehicle, and the liner can be removed from the hood, PDR technicians can easily access the area underneath the hood to pop out dents.

-There are some types of hoods like carbon fibre hoods or fibreglass hoods that cannot be repaired with PDR.
-If you have one of these hoods on your vehicle, they are unlikely to be dented, but they will need to be replaced or repaired by an auto body shop.
+Some types of hoods, such as carbon fibre or fibreglass hoods, cannot be repaired with PDR.
+If you have one of these hoods on your vehicle, it is unlikely to be dented, but they will need to be replaced or repaired by an auto body shop.

-Similar to hoods, most alloy and sheet metal doors on your vehicle can be repaired with the PDR process.
+Like hoods, most alloy and sheet-metal doors on your vehicle can be repaired with the PDR process.
 Because most doors can either be easily removed from the vehicle or the door card, inner cover, or door skin can be removed, PDR technicians can easily access the area behind your doors to pop out dents and restore them to their original shape.

-There are some instances where your door may not be able to be repaired with PDR.
+There are some instances where your door may not be repairable with PDR.
 Some vehicles have plastic door skins and other things where dents may not pop out, like metal or alloy will.
 If this is the case, your vehicle will need to go to an auto body shop.

-Because front fenders are generally easily removed, the area behind dents in them can be accessed and repaired with the PDR process.
-Fenders usually bolt onto a support or a piece of your vehicle’s frame making them simple to remove.
+Because front fenders are generally easy to remove, the area behind dents in them can be accessed and repaired using the PDR process.
+Fenders usually bolt to a support or a part of your vehicle’s frame, making them easy to remove.
 Once removed, technicians can easily access the area behind them to pop out dents and restore them to their original shape.

 If your fender has sustained a dent from a collision or something else coming into contact with it, if the paint is intact, it can probably be repaired with the PDR process.
-There are some instances where your fender may not be able to be repaired with PDR.
-Some dents in fenders on body lines end up being too sharp or complex in nature to be removed and for the fender to be restored to its original shape.
+There are some instances where your fender may not be repairable with PDR.
+Some dents in the fenders along the body lines are too sharp or complex to remove, so the fender needs to be restored to its original shape.
 In cases like these, the fender will need to be replaced, and your vehicle will have to be repaired with the traditional auto body repair process.

-Quarter panels have some of the same characteristics as front fenders, but they can normally not be removed from your vehicle.
+Quarter panels have some of the same characteristics as front fenders, but they cannot normally be removed from your vehicle.
 Quarter panels are usually an integral part of the vehicle’s body, like the body pillars that attach to them.
-In most cases, the area behind quarter panels can be accessed from inside your vehicle’s trunk or where your tail light attaches to your vehicle.
+In most cases, the area behind the quarter panels can be accessed from inside your vehicle’s trunk or where your taillight attaches to your vehicle.

-The roof of a vehicle is a large horizontal surface and is often prone to getting dents from things falling on it like hail, baseballs, and even sometimes fruit!
+The roof of a vehicle is a large, horizontal surface that is often prone to dents from things falling on it, like hail, baseballs, and even fruit!
 Luckily, most roof dents are completely repairable with the PDR process.

-How does your Paint Affect the Process of Getting Dent out of Car?
+How does your Paint Affect the Process of Getting the Dent out of the Car?

 Although it may seem like your paint has nothing to do with removing a dent from a metal or aluminum body panel, it actually has a lot to do with it and what the limits of the PDR process are!